-1 The fallout from Russia's invasion of Ukraine is impacting the global, Irish and UK economies, while the Israel-Hamas war as well as the upcoming election in the United States have added to geopolitical uncertainty
+The fallout from Russia's invasion of Ukraine is impacting the global, Irish and UK economies, while the Israel-Hamas war has added to geopolitical uncertainty.
+Following the November 2024 US presidential election, there is uncertainty regarding the impact the new administration's economic policy agenda may have on the US and other economies.

 On 24 February 2022, Russia announced its decision to conduct 'special military operations' in Ukraine.
 The fallout from the conflict dampened economic activity globally and in Ireland and the UK and raised prices and costs for consumers and businesses, while central banks responded to an increase in inflation by raising interest rates.
 Increased sanctions on Russia have been imposed by the European Union, the United States and the UK, among others.
 Any escalation of the on-going conflict and imposition of additional sanctions resulting in a restriction of energy supplies and an increase in energy prices would adversely impact the global, European and Irish and UK economies, resulting in higher inflation and lower growth and possibly recession.
 Similarly, the Israel-Hamas war has added an additional layer of uncertainty to the economic outlook.
 It has indirectly led to disruption to the Red Sea-Suez Canal shipping route and an increase in shipping costs, and could impact on the global oil price, fuelling inflationary pressures and also resulting in lower growth.
-The upcoming election in the United States could also cause increased uncertainty regarding, inter alia, geopolitical conditions or government policy direction.
+Finally, following the US presidential election in November 2024 there is uncertainty regarding the impact the new administration's economic policy agenda, including trade tariffs, may have on the US and other economies.